kernie66/homebridge-pushcutter/README.md

             "startOnReboot": true,
             "rebootTitle": "Homebridge restarted",
             "rebootText": "Restarted at {time} on {date}...",
-            "sound": "vibrateOnly"
+            "sound": "vibrateOnly",
+            "useConfig": true
           }
         ]
        }
      ]
 ```
 This gives you a switch called "Evening" which will trigger the Pushcut notification "Sunset" when activated.
 The title and the text of the Pushcut notification is replaced by the values in the configuration file.
 The text will show the time, date and week number when the switch was activated.
 The switch is also used to send a notification when Homebridge restarts, with a separate message.
 The notification will only cause the receiving devices to vibrate.
+The title, text and sound will be restored after a restart.

 ## How it works